MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 *Photo by Jason Goodman on Unsplash*

 ### Responsive Design:
-- Started by making the site resize elements for a min-screen size of 1024px
+- Started by making the site optimized for a min-screen size of 1024px which at the time was the average internal and external device width
 - Static tables and charts needed to be refactored and rewritten
-- The next goal was to have elements reflow for screen sizes of 768px.
+- The next goal was to have elements optimized device widths at a min of 768px.
 (Unfortunately, the project dissolved mid-release prior to a full responsive implementation)

 ![this is the alt text](/img/stayonline-us-responsive.jpg "Title is optional")